-On February 4th, 2019, the Duneland School Corporation School Board announced its intent to put a school referendum on the May 7th ballot.
-The Board is seeking approval from the community to continue the twenty-two cents ($0.22) tax levy originally approved in 2012, for the purposes of maintaining the current educational and operational programs including student safety and building security, compensating teachers and staff, maintaining class sizes and any other educational or operational needs of the Duneland School Corporation.
+On February 4, 2019, the Duneland School Corporation School Board announced its intent to put a school referendum on the May 7th ballot.
+The Board was seeking approval from the community to continue the twenty-two cents ($0.22) tax levy originally approved in 2012, for the purposes of maintaining the current educational and operational programs including student safety and building security, compensating teachers and staff, maintaining class sizes and any other educational or operational needs of the Duneland School Corporation.

 What is a Referendum?